Why Your Brand is Like a Flower: A Branding Framework

 Most businesses approach branding backwards.
 They start with the logo, obsess over color palettes, and spend hours debating font choices.

 They’re designing the flower petals (visual identity elements) without considering whether their brand has the roots and stem to support them.
+The petals look gorgeous, but there’s nothing underneath to give them life or meaning (the brand essence and soul).

 Let me break down why thinking of your brand as a flower changes everything…